cutright/DVH-Analytics-Bokeh/install_notes.md

 ~~~~
 $ dvh setup
 ~~~~
+After filling in proper SQL login credentials, be sure to click 'Create Tables'.

 ## Processing test files
 To verify all of your settings are valid and installation was successful, type: